Evie Smith

 Overview

-Evie is regularly instructed to defend and prosecute in cases involving serious offences.
-These have included serious violent offences such as causing grievous bodily harm, actual bodily harm, intentional strangulation and group acts of violence.
+Evie is developing a busy practice prosecuting and defending in the Crown Court.
+She has been instructed in cases involving serious offences, including violent offences such as causing grievous bodily harm, actual bodily harm, intentional strangulation and group acts of violence.
 Weapons offences, including bomb hoax.
-Fraud and dishonesty offences, including robbery and burglaries.
+Fraud and dishonesty offences, including robbery and burglary.
 Domestic violence offences such as harassment, stalking, and coercive and controlling behaviour.
-Drugs offences of supply and possession of Class A and B drugs.
+Drug offences of supply and possession of Class A and B drugs.

-She frequently appears in the Crown, Youth and Magistrates’ Courts.
-She has completed specialist training in representing children and young people, and prioritises client care and wellbeing.
+Evie has completed specialist training in representing children and young people, prioritises client care and wellbeing, and has experience handling vulnerable clients and witnesses.

-Evie has a particular interest in representing vulnerable clients.
-Prior to joining Chambers, she managed Intervene Project, a charity providing free legal assistance to prisoners suffering from abuse and neglect.
+Prior to joining Chambers, Evie managed Intervene Project, a charity providing free legal assistance to prisoners suffering from abuse and neglect.
 She managed a caseload of over 200 clients and secured many positive outcomes including improved living conditions, rehabilitative opportunities and compensation.
 Under her management, the charity was shortlisted for the LexisNexis Pro Bono Legal Award 2022.
 Evie has raised awareness of the current prison crisis through podcasts and published articles.

 Notable Cases

-R v W – Following a five-day trial at Harrow Crown Court, Evie secured an acquittal for her client, raising self-defence, who was accused of assaulting a police officer.
-The trial involved multiple legal arguments regarding the circumstances in which self-defence is available as a defence against police officers acting within their function as emergency workers, and Recorder R Johal found with her.
+R v W (Harrow Crown Court, 2024) – Following a five-day trial, secured an acquittal for her client, raising self-defence, who was accused of assaulting a police officer.

-R v M – Evie successfully opposed the imposition of a Football Banning Order for her 18-year-old client, a lifelong football fan, who had pleaded guilty to possession of class A drugs at a football ground.
-Evie argued that there were circumstances making it unjust in all the circumstances to impose the Order.
-M received a conditional discharge for the offence.
+R v M (Westminster Magistrates’ Court, 2024) – Successfully opposed the imposition of a Football Banning Order for her 18-year-old client, a lifelong football fan, who had pleaded guilty to possession of class A drugs at a football ground.
+She argued that there were circumstances making it unjust in all the circumstances to impose the Order.
+Her client received a conditional discharge for the offence.